chaoss/augur/docs/architecture.md

 # Architecture

-Augur's architecture consists of 4 primary pieces:
+Augur's architecture consists of 5 primary pieces:

-Backend:
+### Backend:
-  1. Python classes that know how to produce metrics from a given datasource (augur.GHTorrent, augur.Git, etc.)
+  1. Python plugins that know how to produce metrics from a given datasource (`augur.datasources.GHTorrent`, `augur.datasources.Facade`, etc.) or provide a given functionality
-  2. A main class that knows how instantiate the datasource classes from configuration (augur.Application)
+  2. A main class that's in charge of caching, registering plugins, and reading the configuration file (`augur.Application`)
-  3. A WSGI server that exposes the datasources as a REST API (augur.Server, augur.runtime)
+  3. A WSGI server built with Flask that exposes the datasources as a REST API (`augur.Server`, `augur.runtime`)

-Frontend:
+### Frontend:
-  4. Vue frontend, compiled with Brunch - visualizations (usually made with Vega-Lite) for the metrics exposed by the backend
+  4. Vue frontend to display visualizations and controls, compiled with Brunch
+  5. Visualizations made with Vega-Lite for the metrics exposed by the backend

 ## Technologies

-Backend:
+### Backend:
   - [Python](https://docs.python.org/3/index.html)
   - [Pandas](http://pandas.pydata.org/pandas-docs/stable/)
   - [Flask](http://flask.pocoo.org/)